Faculty: Yufeng Tong, PhD

 We utilize the SGC’s established high-throughput structural biology platform for protein production, structure determination and biochemical assays to probe the function of these enzymes.
 We also collaborate with internal and external groups to identify small molecule compounds and biomolecules (ubiquitin variants) that will alter the activity of disease-related ligases and proteases.

-New insights into the RNA-binding and E3 ubiquitin ligase activities of Roquins: Scientific Reports, 2015, 5:15660
+Zhang Q, Fan L, Hou F, Dong A, Wang YX, and Tong Y: New insights into the RNA binding and E3 ubiquitin ligase activities of Roquins.
+Scientific Reports, 2015, 5:15660

 For full list of publication visit: